Application security model: frameworks, principles, and real-world implementation

 What is an application security model?

-A strong model covers:
+A strong model typically covers:

 • Security design principles